 You will definitely need a car to stay in our area, otherwise it will be impossible for you to explore the towns and villages and the beautiful countryside around here.
 The nearest railway station is a 50 minute drive.

 The car rental business is extremely competitive, much like the airlines.
 What is the best/cheapest today may not be the best/cheapest tomorrow.
 We offer you a strategy more than a name.
 Obtain bids from as many companies as you want.
 Our guests frequently use AutoEurope, Europcar, Hertz, Thrifty, NOVA, and many others.
 Even after you have made your reservations, keep checking on rates from all the companies—you may find a rental special or rate drop has occurred since you made your reservation.
 Be certain you are comparing apples with apples as you compare the rates you obtain.
 Often you will find a company’s bid does not include all the costs and will seem much lower, but in the end it really is not.
 Be certain to include in your request additional drivers, a car return in a city other than the one where you picked up the car, GPS unit, etc. We are also happy to recommend to you a local Italian-owned car rental company that gives great service.
+The car rental “Il Girasole” offers a special discount to all our guests for the GPS navigation system, and they will be happy to set it up for you in order to arrive at our properties in an easy way.
 Write to us if you would like more details.